 Archiving of live recordings is triggered either manually or automatically using scheduling data entered into Harmony Hub by an operator or administrator.
 Once a meeting has been completed, a service called "StreamAssembler" assembles contiguous file(s) for the recording from the encoding grid's local storage then subsequently stores the files in a network repository and registers them with the asset metadata.

-Both high and low resolution video is stored in industry standard H.264 format with audio embedded using the AAC codec format.
-Bitrates are typically configured for between 300kbps and 1Mbps.
-For high quality archiving, 6-15Mbps is recommended at resolutions up to 1080p.
-Optionally, lossless PCM wave audio can be retained to preserve high quality archives.
+We store both high and low-resolution video in industry-standard H.264 format with audio embedded using the AAC codec format.
+Typically, we configure bitrates between 300kbps and 1Mbps.
+For high-quality archiving, we recommend 6-15Mbps at resolutions up to 1080p.
+We also offer the option to preserve high-quality archives using lossless PCM wave radio technology.

 By adhering to H.264/AAC codec standards with MPEG4 file containers, the Sliq Harmony Hub solution is able to deliver live and on-demand streaming audio and video to the widest possible array of client devices.
 Typically, desktop, laptop computers, Apple iOS and Android devices use the HTTP-based proprietary HLS protocol.
 Going forward, the same codecs will be supported using the newer MPEG-DASH specifications.

 Our Harmony Hub solution is designed from the ground up with a high level of resilience and fault-tolerance.
 While we have some standard recommendations, every customer is different, each with their own standards.
 Luckily our solution is very flexible and layers of fault-tolerance can be added or removed as per customer requirements.
 Some typical techniques are listed below: